• Skip to primary navigation

 Homemade Coconut and Seed Bars on cutting board.

-Not only are these bars delicious, but they are made with ingredients loaded with nutrients that are good for you.
+Not only are these seed bars delicious, but they make a perfect snack since they are made with ingredients loaded with nutrients that are good for you.
+They're great to have on hand for those moments when you are in the mood for a sweet bite.

-What I love about this bar recipe is that it is adaptable to suit your tastes or dietary restrictions.
-You can make these entirely nut-free if allergies are a concern in your home.
+This seed bar recipe is adaptable to suit your tastes or dietary restrictions.
+You can make these energy bars entirely nut-free if nut allergies are a concern in your home.
 Just be sure to add more seeds, dried coconut or dried fruit.

 Side view of Homemade Coconut and Seed Bars.